Zahir780/obsidenat/ASP.Net/API/API Documentation.md

-Creating an API in ASP.NET and handling AJAX requests involves a few key steps.
+4Creating an API in ASP.NET and handling AJAX requests involves a few key steps.
 Here's a step-by-step guide to help you set up a simple API and make AJAX requests to it.
 ### Step 1: Set Up ASP.NET Project

 1. **Open Visual Studio:**